Abd al-Rahman Sanchuelo: Succession as hajib

 In 1002, Almanzor died while being taken to Medinaceli.
 On his death bed, he instructed his favorite son Abd al-Malik al-Muzaffar to leave Abd al-Rahman in charge of the local army, while he was to speed to Caliph Hisham II in Córdoba to carry news of his father's death and be given the reigns of the caliphate as successor to his father before any resistance might arise.
 This the Caliph did, in spite of popular protest demanding direct rule by Hisham.
 The new hajib had to put these protests down with force.

 Al-Muzaffar spent his short tenure fighting successive campaigns to try to bring the Christian states of the north to submission.
-During one of these, at the surrender of the fortress of San Martín in 1007.
+During one of these, at the surrender of the fortress of San Martín in 1007, Sanchuelo was given charge of the hostages by his brother, with orders to separate out all the men and put them to the blade, while enslaving the women and children among the troops.
 Al-Muzaffar became ill during 1008 and had to stop a campaign against Castile, as he faced rebellions from two rivals.
 He died either on 8 October or about 22 October 1008.

 Following Al-Muzaffar's death, Sanchuelo first garnered the fealty of his brother's retainers, pending the Caliph's approval of his succession as hajib, which he subsequently received.
 Just as they had done following the death of Almanzor, the population of Córdoba responded angrily to the continued domination of the ʿĀmirids over the sequestered caliph, with many also coming to believe that Abd al-Rahman had poisoned his brother.

 Abd al-Rahman's rule was extremely unpopular, with a number of chroniclers decrying his debauchery, alcohol consumption and general foolishness.
 He personified all of the built-up animosity of Córdoba's citizens over his family's sequestration of the caliph.
 This public mood he exacerbated by boldly and recklessly seeking to be named the official successor to the caliphate.
 He recruited the qadi of Córdoba and the official secretary to persuade Hisham II to make a proclamation to that effect.
 In spite of initial scruples, Hisham relented and issued a formal proclamation naming Abd al-Rahman as his heir in November 1008.
 The combination of his irreligiousness and incompetence, along with the prospect of the caliphate passing out of the hands of the north-Arab Umayyad dynasty and instead being vested in a representative of the Yemeni/south-Arab Ma'afiries who was also a grandson of a hated Pamplona king, led Córdoba's middle class and the general populace to oppose his status as crown prince, though he retained the support of the well paid mostly Berber and Slav army.